Eastern Oregon by the Glass

 When you walk into Hamley Steakhouse and Saloon in Pendleton, you’ll think you’ve stepped back in time.
 The owners searched all over the West and brought back bars and furnishings from some of the country’s most famous (and infamous) saloons where cowboys drank in the 1800s.
 We’ll splurge on the ribeye steak and pair it with one of their many Oregon pinot noirs.
 Before dinner, stop in at Hamley & Co. and try on some authentic western wear.

 If you’re out road tripping on the Eastern Oregon Brews Byway, one of your stops should be Barley Brown’s Brew Pub in Baker City.
 Try their award-winning Coyote Peak Wheat.
 When you’re ready to call it a night, head out to Elgin and the Cabin Creek Guest Ranch.
-Wake up to an omelette made from their own chickens while looking out over the streams and meadows.
+Wake up to an omelette made from their own eggs while looking out over the streams and meadows.

 Is any of the information on this page incorrect?